 A second and similar Hardship Fund at the Royal Free Hospital ran from 1995 to 2000, after which its funding was replaced by the Hospital’s own system.

 The Middlesex Hospital Fund was never closed but demands on it substantially reduced by the turn of the century, as treatment changed and the needs of clients became more long-term than immediate and by the early 2000’s requests for grants had more or less ceased.
-So the revival of the Hardship Fund in 2012 has been greatly welcomed by the Trust.
+So the revival of the Hardship Fund in 2012, greatly welcomed by the Trust, has gone on to inject new life to the Trusts’ successful giving strategy of over thirty years standing.

 In 1999 the Trust’s giving moved focus to Sub-Saharan Africa where the acuteness of the pandemic was at its most critical, clearly exacerbated by the lack of official recognition of the problem and virtually no strategies for supporting the increasing numbers of families experiencing HIV/AIDS first hand in their lives usually with fatal consequences.